allisonburtch/micjammer/README.md

 # micjammer

 The Mic Jammer is an ultrasonic security system that gives people the confidence to know that their smart phone microphones are non-invasively muted.
+This is a hardware not a software solution.
-It blasts a ton of ultrasonic noise at a iPhone mems microphone that is above the range of human hearing but still within the sensitive range of the mic.
+It blasts a ton of ultrasonic noise slightly above 20kHz at a iPhone [MEMS](http://www.oic.co.kr/files/sample_MEMS_Microphones.pdf) microphone.
+This range very high-pitched, and slightly above the capacity of human hearing  but still within the sensitive range of the mic.

 This is a version of the [EAGLE](https://en.wikipedia.org/wiki/EAGLE_(program)) schematic used to build an ultrasonic mic jammer at EYEBEAM.

+I'm sorry it's not more detailed, I have other versions on a computer that is broken so once I rescue the hard-drive I will update it.

-You can find more information here: [Allison Burtch - Mic Jammer](https://allisonburtch.github.io/mic-jammer/)
+You can find more information about the art project here: [Allison Burtch - Mic Jammer](https://allisonburtch.github.io/mic-jammer/)